dnbexperience/eufemia/packages/dnb-ui-lib/src/patterns/footer/description.md

 #### Accessibility concerns

 The VoiceOver screen reader has an issue where the footer landmark role is not announced in the landmark rotor.
 To address this, add role="contentinfo" to the footer element.
 [Read more about this](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer).

+#### Design

+Stack footer content blocks vertically and follow a similar pattern as to the one shown below.

+If there is only one block then it should have background color: